Intensive English Program

 She has a degree in education from Bluffton University with thirteen years of experience teaching international and cross-cultural students in U.S. settings and eight years of international experience in Asian and Middle Eastern cultures.
 She and her husband have returned to Harrisonburg following the completion of a six year term as representatives in the Middle East for Mennonite Central Committee.
 Cindy appreciates the increasing international diversity at EMU and enjoys relating to the students at the IEP and the broader Harrisonburg community.

 Eric has taught English as a Foreign Language in China and South Korea for nearly 10 years.
 He holds an MA in TESOL (Teaching English to Speakers of Other Languages) from Azuza Pacific University in Azuza, California and enjoys working at the intersection where language teaching and peacemaking meet.
-His hobbies include mountain biking, reading English and Chinese novels and fusion cooking.
+His hobbies include mountain biking, reading and finding ways to stay connected with Chinese people and issues.

 Kathy is a graduate of EMU and of Temple University.
 She has taught mostly ESL (or EFL) at EMU and Ohio State Univ. in the US, and at King Saud Univ. and the Institute for Public Admin in Saudi Arabia,and at the University of the UAE.
 She was the Supplemental Instruction Director at JMU for a number of years, but has now returned to EMU to teach a class in the IEP and a college writng course.
 After living abroad for so many years, she also believes that the Shenandoah Valley may be one of the best places to live in the world.

 She thanks her husband, Al Keim (no longer living) for bringing her here.